-The Discussion Leader (DL) for each day (to be assigned the first week of class) will kick off the week's discussion of the assigned readings and related topics.
-(You will be the DL three times during the semester.)
+The Discussion Leader (DL) for each day (to be assigned the first week of class) will kick off the week's discussion on the assigned readings and related portfolio keeping, web portfolio building, and PWE internship topics.
 The DL can analyze the text; challenge it; compare and contrast it with personal internship experience or other pertinent texts/resources; pose a question to his/her peers (that s/he should also attempt to answer); or otherwise stimulate an online class discussion.
 The DL's initial posting should be between 200-300 words and posted by 5 p.m. on the assigned Tuesday.
-All other students should participate in discussion with at least two response postings by the following Monday.
+All other students should participate in discussion with at least one response posting by the following Monday.
 (Obviously, the sooner you contribute to the online conversation, the more lively and substantive the discussion can become!)